stklcode/statify-blacklist/README.md

 ####Referer Blacklist
 Add a list of domains (for simplicity onl second-level, e.g. _example.com_ which blocks _everything.example.com_).

+#### CleanUp Database
+Filters can be applied to data stored in database after modifying filter rules or for one-time clean-up.

 ### Compatibility ###
 This plugin requires Statify to be installed.
-The extension has been tested with Statify 1.4.3 The plugin is capable of handling multisite installations.
+The extension has been tested with Statify 1.4.2 The plugin is capable of handling multisite installations.

 ### Credits ###